 August 1, 1973: Moscow, Soviet Union – 10:28 AM

 Daisy hated the sweltering heat of Moscow in the summer but she was at least grateful that it was only 23 degrees Celsius which isn't as warm as other places in the world.
-She was sitting on a park bench all alone while watching other kids her age play with their friends.
+She was sitting on a park bench all alone while watching the other kids her age play with their friends.

 She knew that her parents were worried about their ten year old daughter not having any friends since it wasn't exactly normal for someone her age to be by her lonesome.
 But it's not like Daisy could control how people saw her or the laws of society that had made them see her the way they do.

-"They're all idiots anyway" she muttered to herself.
+"They're all idiots anyway," she muttered to herself.

 The main reason why she didn't have anyone to hang out with was because her appearance made people view her differently.
 She hated to wear feminine clothing and despised having long hair because it got in the way of daily activities all the time.
-Daisy always wore plain t-shirts and shorts during the summer, add that with her short hair and aggressive attitude, you get Daisy, the unintentional male impersonator.
+Daisy always wore plain t-shirts and shorts during the summer, add that with her pixie haircut and aggressive attitude, you get Daisy, the unintentional male impersonator.

 One day, she attacked a boy for teasing her and then his big brother actually hit her.
-It wasn't just him either, there were many people there but she didn't bother to count.
+It wasn't just him either, there were many people there but she didn't bother counting.
 She just knew that she went back home with a black eye and writing on her forehead that labeled her as 'UGLY'.

 There was one person around her age who understood her even though they never actually met face to face in real life.
 Although the last time they had spoken to each other, they had a rather strange conversation and Daisy just couldn't make heads or tails out of it.